 Don't Become Discouraged

 More often than not, things do not go as planned.
 Stock prices rise and fall, economies expand and contract, and investors with risky plans panic.
-Start small, learn from your mistakes—and others'—to minimize your losses.
+Start small, learn from your mistakes—and those of others—to minimize your losses.

 When your investments lose value, get back up and start again.
 If you've assessed your risk tolerance and chosen a strategy and assets that align with your goals, you're more likely to recover the losses.
 Patience is a virtue, as they say—it is even more so when investing.